Investors adjusted their asset allocation prior to the US presidential election. Are these jitters warranted? Here's what the data shows.

 Zooming out, 19 out of 23 administrations since 1929 have delivered positive investment returns.
 In this same amount of time, the US went through 15 technical recessions including the Great Depression and Covid-19, alongside global wars, ideological battles, oil crashes, natural disasters, and more.

 Let us take a closer look at the stock market returns for the US over the last seven presidents.
 We rewind to the days of Jimmy Carter.
 In 1976 the economy was going through stagflation (high inflation and low growth), and the country was in the midst of the Cold War, with an energy crisis on the horizon.
-His democratic presidency of just four years had a stock market return of 52 per cent.
+His democratic presidency of just four years had a stock market return of 52%.

 This election is almost over.
 We have to remember that the stock market is a time-tested weighing scale that incorporates all known information and perception of the future.
 It gyrates daily taking into account all of its holders but is very hard to outguess consistently, similar to this election.
 The polls did a far worse job at predicting this presidential election.